About me

 Writing in the Vicinity of Art

-A new collection of my art writing will be published in September 2024 in hardback, paperback and ebook.
-You can preorder the ebook now – Writing in the Vicinity of Art.
+A new collection of my art writing was published in September 2024 in hardback, paperback and ebook.
+Writing in the Vicinity of Art, Volume 1.
+Volume 2 is coming soon.

 My art writing includes The Midden (Garret, 2018) on art and ecology, Remote Performances in Nature and Architecture (Routledge, 2015), Setting the Fell on Fire (Editions North, 2009) on contemporary rural art and The Artist’s Body (Phaidon, 2000).
 I have published numerous essays on contemporary artists with publishers including Intellect, Black Dog, Palgrave Macmillan, Merrell/Barbican, Tate and Manchester University Press and in Journal of Writing in Creative PracticePerformance Research journal and Times Higher Education.